Alon-Alush/alon-alush.github.io/_posts/Injection/2025-04-19-codecaves.md

 # Shellcode injection in x64 processes

-In x64 files, there's no `pushad` or `pushfd` instruction; you'd have to manually push all of the general-purpose registers.
+In x64, there's no `pushad` or `pushfd` instruction; you'd have to manually push all of the general-purpose registers.

-Before writing our shellcode, we'll write these instructions:
+So, in an x64 process, we'll write these instructions before writing our shellcode:
 ```
 push rbx
 push rcx